raphaeldiscky/go-micro-commerce/README.md

 - Internal communication via synchronous `gRPC calls` for microservices to interact with each other.
 - Database Management with schema migrations handled by `golang-migrate`
 - Validation using `go-playground/validator` for input sanitization
-- Order creation with two saga orchestration options:
+- Order creation is implemented using two saga orchestration options:
-  - `custom saga` implementation (Postgres-based)
+  - A custom `Postgres-based saga` implementation
-  - Managed workflow service engine using `Temporal`
+  - A managed workflow service engine using `Temporal`
 - Implemented `message inbox pattern` for idempotent event consumption and `transactional outbox pattern` for publishing domain events
 - `Server-Sent Events (SSE)` for real-time push notification delivery in the notification-service.
 - `WebSocket` support in the chat-service for bi-directional communication.